 How to Bake a Whole Chicken

 Note that if you just want some broth and meat to use in recipes, see this post on how to cook frozen chicken in the pressure cooker.
-This recipe, however, will give you a nice crispy skin and is a great, simple feel-good meal.
+The following recipe however, on how to bake a whole chicken, will give you a nice crispy skin and is a great, simple feel-good meal that everyone loves.

 Here's an email I received recently: